vynride/ML-Specialization/Supervised_Learning/4_Multiple_Linear_Regression.md

-# 🧠 Machine Learning Notes: Multiple Features & Vectorization
+# 🧠 Multiple Features & Vectorization

 This document covers linear regression with multiple input variables, the concept of vectorization for computational efficiency, a practical guide to the NumPy library, and a hands-on lab implementation.